 Note that these are typically used for medical applications.
 Along those lines barb sizes can be odd from a homebrewer’s perspective, usually smaller than we’re used to.
 You need to figure out tubing and connections to a compatible regulator and aeration/oxygenation stone.
 That’s where the beauty of the unit Brad found comes in…

 From Brad: “I saw something similar that you posted but ultimately decided on this one (more fine tuned scale because goal is only .5 liters/min and stainless hose barbs).

 The hose barbs worked perfectly with my Northern Brewer Oxygenation 2.0 kit!
 No different hoses or adapters needed just spliced it in.
 I think it’s 3/16” tubing?
 Just wanted to say thanks and let you know.”

-JIAWANSHUN Oxygen Air Flow Meter 0.1-1.5LPM / Gas Flowmeter with Copper Connector For Oxygen Air Gas Conectrator – note that multiple variations of this product may be available, as such a different version may appear at this link
+JIAWANSHUN Oxygen Air Flow Meter 0.1-1.5LPM / Gas Flowmeter with Copper Connector For Oxygen Air Gas Conectrator – affiliate link, note that multiple variations of this product may be available, as such a different version may appear at this link

 More Fermentation Related!

 - Our Fermentation Related Reviews – Fermenters and More